omotara100/Wazuh-Security-Monitoring-Lab/03-telemetry-generation-and-analysis/README.md

 A single Windows event can describe an individual action.

-Multiple related events can provide a sequence.
+Multiple related events can provide a sequence:

-For example:

 ```text
 4720 → Account Created